schmidtbri/streaming-ml-model-deployment/README.md

 ![](https://github.com/schmidtbri/streaming-ml-model-deployment/workflows/Build/badge.svg)

-Deploying an ML model in AWS Lambda.
+Deploying an ML model as a Kafka stream processor.

-This code is used in this [blog post]().
+This code is used in this [blog post](https://medium.com/@brianschmidt_78145/a-streaming-ml-model-deployment-3c3fddc8921c).

 ## Requirements